rubyreferences/rubyref/book/stdlib/development-debugging.md

 $ racc -E -omyparser.rb myparser.y
 ```

-This command creates myparser.rb which \`includes' Racc runtime.
-Only
+This command creates myparser.rb which `includes` Racc runtime.
+Only you
-you must do is to distribute your parser file (myparser.rb).
+must do is to distribute your parser file (myparser.rb).

 Note: parser.rb is LGPL, but your parser is not.
 Your own parser is
 completely yours.